Early College Program

-You may be awarded a scholarship of $400 if you submit an Early College Scholarship Application, have exceptional class rank and test scores (PSAT, SAT or ACT), and demonstrate financial need.
-Scholarships are awarded based on available funds.
+You may be awarded a $400 scholarship if you submit an Early College Scholarship Application, have exceptional class rank and test scores (PSAT, SAT or ACT), a minimum of 3.0 high school cumulative GPA, and demonstrate financial need.
+Scholarships are awarded based on merit, financial need, and available funds.

 You may apply for a scholarship every fall and spring semester in which you are enrolled.
 Only one scholarship is awarded per student per year.
 Otherwise, the tuition for Early College courses follow Indiana University rates and fees (approximately $725 for each three-credit class).